peterbe/autocompeter/docs/api.md

 ## Getting an Auth Key

-This is under construction.
-There is currently no automated way to generate an auth key.
+To generate an authentication key, you have to go to [autocompeter.com](https://autocompeter.com/#login) and sign in using GitHub.

+Once you've done that you get access to a form where you can type in your domain name and generate a key.
+Copy-n-paste that somewhere secure and use when you access private API endpoints.

 Every Auth Key belongs to one single domain.
 E.g. `yoursecurekey->www.peterbe.com`.

 ## Submitting titles